-I am enjoying the music of Eric Satie while driving from Geneva to the charming villages of Satigny and especially Peney, a place where I love to visit when I have something special to celebrate.
+Let’s drive away from Geneva to the charming villages of Satigny and especially Peney, a place which I love to visit when I have something special to celebrate.

 In 1961, M. Edmond Martin discovered a treasure in Peney: more than 3’000 old pieces of bronze, buried in gravel pits, some dating from the Romain Empire.

-Another treasure, the café de Peney dating back 1900.
-The domaine de Châteauvieux established its reputation as a restaurant but kept the charming soul of the place.
-New owner, new chef – Geoffroy Yannick – during my last visit.
-The place is stil magical, especially in the early evening, on the lovely terrace.
+Another treasure is the café de Peney dating back 1900.
+The Domaine de Châteauvieux established its reputation as a restaurant but kept the charming soul of the place.
+The place is magical, especially in the early evening, on the lovely terrace.

 The service is smiling and impeccable.
-The sommelier suggested: Domaine de Chafalet “Franc Bec”, a cosy red wine from Geneva.
+The sommelier suggests: Domaine de Chafalet “Franc Bec”, a cozy red wine from Geneva.

-The food was exquisite.
+The food is exquisite.
 Seasonal menu, only fresh products, beautifully displayed.
-As a starter, the Swiss beef tartar or the country’s cold soup among other seasonal suggestion.
+As a starter, the Swiss beef tartar or the asparagus among other seasonal suggestions.
 Followed by several choices of meat or fish.
-Black Tiger shrimps, pig cheeks, etc.